 If you’re a fan of thelittle black Moleskine notebooks, you partly haveBruce Chatwin to thank for that.
 Chatwin was a well-known British travel writer in the ’60s, ’70s, and ’80s, publishing one of his most popular works,The Songlinesin 1987.

-The book contains both fiction and non-fiction elements meant to express the reality of Aboriginal Australians and their dreaming tracks, or “songlines.”
-“Each songline is a personal story and functions as a creation tale and a map, and each Aboriginal Australian has their own songline.
+The book contains both fiction and non-fiction elements meant to express the reality of Aboriginal Australians and their dream tracks, or “songlines.”
+“Each songline is a personal story and functions as a creation tale and a map, and each Aboriginal Australian has their own songline.”

 4. A MOVEABLE FEAST BY ERNEST HEMINGWAY

-Ernest Hemingway is known by many as a fiction writer, but he did write about traveling as well.
+Ernest Hemingway is known by many as a fiction writer, but he did write about travelling as well.
 In “A Moveable Feast”, he wrote about his experience in Paris.
-With fiction and non-fictional narratives, he wrote about several experiences in different areas of Paris- from the Market Street of Rue Mouffetard to Les Cloiserie des Lilas, his favorite brasserie.
-Reading this book will sure create an appetite for Paris as it is known for travelers to see the romantic city through the eyes of Ernest Hemingway.
+With fiction and non-fictional narratives, he wrote about several experiences in different areas of Paris- from the Market Street of Rue Mouffetard to Les Cloiserie des Lilas, his favourite brasserie.
+Reading this book will sure create an appetite for Paris as it is known for travellers to see the romantic city through the eyes of Ernest Hemingway.

 5. THE MONKEY WRENCH GANG BY EDWARD ABBEY